Étude Op. 10, No. 3 (Chopin): Paraphrases and arrangements

 Leopold Godowsky's version for the left hand alone in his Studies on Chopin's Études is a "rather faithful transformation... creating the illusion of two-hand writing".
 It is transposed to D flat major.

-Transcriptions for voice with a relative adaptation of words already existed in Chopin's time.
-When he was in London in 1837, he heard Maria Malibran sing one of these "adaptations" and pronounced himself extremely pleased.
+He heard Maria Malibran sing one of these "adaptations" and pronounced himself extremely pleased.
 The 1950 song No Other Love is based on this piece.

-This étude, or at least its last section, was orchestrated in 1943 or 1944 in Birkenau by Alma Rosé for a highly peculiar lineup of the Women's Orchestra of Auschwitz to be performed in secret for the band's members and trusted inmates, as music by Polish composers was strictly forbidden.